conedevelopment/i18n/README.md

 ### Transforming replacement parameters

 Like in Laravel's functionality, you can transform your parameters to upper case, or convert only the first character to capital letter.
-All you need to do, to modify your translations.
+All you need to do, to modify your placeholders.

 ```php
 [